 “I will do all I can to support their work in any way that I can and to give thanks to their incredible staff, who dedicate their lives to helping children and their families at a time of need.
 I am in awe of all of them and all those who serve the NHS."

 Lucy is a Yorkshire-born actress, writer and stand-up comedian and joined The Children's Hospital Charity as a patron in December 2021.
 Lucy won the BBC Radio New Comedy Award in 2012 before winning the Chortle Award for Best Newcomer in 2013.
 In 2021, Channel 4 commissioned a six-part comedy series from Lucy called Hullraisers.

-Lucy also co-stars with husband and fellow comedian Lucy Beaumont in the hit sitcom Meet the Richardsons, with filming on a third series now complete.
+Lucy also co-stars with husband and fellow comedian Jon Richardson in the hit sitcom Meet the Richardsons, with filming on a third series now complete.